pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

     "I tried to convey a sense of happiness by using bright warm colors in the center of the image, and smiling snow creatures." is exactly what I'm looking for.
 6. Upload a bibliography document with all citations of work used.
 See :ref:`Final_Project_Citations`.
 7. Upload a reflection, one reflection for the whole group, not individual.
-Can be combined with the citations.
+Can be combined with the bibliography/citations.
 See :ref:`reflection`.
 8. Please do *not* zip files together, if at all possible.

 Failure to upload all required files will result in no score for the assignment.